Ordos campaign (1592): Background

-At the end of the Jiajing Emperor's reign, Pubei, a Mongol chieftain from Chahar, defected to the Chinese side with several hundred men from his household.
-His clan in Chahar had been causing unrest by constantly raiding their neighbors, leading to the execution of Pubei's father and older brother by the chieftain of their tribe.
-With no other choice, Pubei fled to Ming territory.
-Known for their exceptional skills in warfare, Pubei and his horsemen were able to cover 150–200 km on horseback in a day, ambush and disperse enemy camps, and plunder cattle.
-The Mongols feared his name and did not dare to attack Ming villages within a 150 km radius of Ningxia.
-Within ten years, Pubei became the regional military commissioner of Huamachi, a strategically important fortress in the northwestern borderlands southeast of Ningxia.
-He played a significant role in Ming raids against Mongol chieftains in and around Ordos.
-Despite some complaints from officials, Pubei was highly respected and honored by both Zhang Juzheng and the Wanli Emperor.
+At the end of the Jiajing Emperor's reign (1521–1567), Pubei, a Mongol chieftain from Chahar, defected to the Chinese side with several hundred men from his household.
+His clan in Chahar had caused unrest by constantly raiding their neighbors, leading to the execution of Pubei's father and older brother by the chieftain of their tribe.
+Pubei then fled to Ming territory.
+Known for their exceptional skills in warfare, he and his horsemen were able to cover 150–200 km (90–125 mi) on horseback in a day, ambush and disperse enemy camps, and plunder cattle.
+The Mongols feared Pubei and did not dare to attack Ming villages within a 150 km radius of Ningxia.
+Within ten years, the Ming court appointed him as regional military commissioner of Huamachi, a strategically important fortress in the northwestern borderlands southeast of Ningxia.
+Pubei played a significant role in Ming raids against Mongol chieftains in and around Ordos.
+Despite some complaints from officials, he was highly respected and honored by both Zhang Juzheng and the Wanli Emperor.
 In 1589, he was appointed regional vice commander of Ningxia, with his son Bo Cheng'en taking over his previous position.
 Pubei had a personal guard of 3,000 men at his disposal, a common practice among senior late Ming commanders.
-However, due to his advanced age (over 60 years old), Pubei wanted to step down from his new position and pass it on to his son.
-Grand coordinator in Ningxia, Dang Xin, protested, citing Pubei's power and potential danger.
+However, being over 60 years old, Pubei wanted to cede his new position to his son.
+The grand coordinator in Ningxia, Dang Xin, protested, citing Pubei's power and potential danger.

-Pubei and Bo Cheng'en's disputes with Dang Xin lasted for several years.
-Dang Xin consistently denied providing equipment and supplies to Pubei's soldiers, and even had Bo Cheng'en punished for kidnapping another officer's wife.
-He also arrested those who supported Pubei and Bo Cheng'en.
+Pubei and Bo Cheng'en entered into a years-long dispute with Dang Xin, who consistently denied providing equipment and supplies to Pubei's soldiers and even had Bo Cheng'en punished for kidnapping another officer's wife.
+Dang also arrested those who supported Pubei and Bo Cheng'en.
 Despite their complaints to Beijing, no resolution was reached.
 The soldiers and officers, left without resources, repeatedly protested and demanded payment for their services, as well as basic necessities such as food, clothing, and equipment.
-However, Dang Xin refused to comply for a long time.
-It was not until 1592 that he finally paid them a year's salary, but he still owed them three years' worth of payment, so the situation did not improve significantly.
-In February of that year, the government received yet another complaint against Dang Xin and decided to launch an investigation.
-Dang Xin managed to manipulate the situation by having his relative, Shi Jifang, appointed as the investigator.
+However, Dang refused to comply for a long time.
+In 1592, he finally paid them a year's salary, but he still owed them three years' worth of payment, so the situation did not improve significantly.
+In February of that year, the government received yet another complaint against Dang and decided to launch an investigation.
+Dang managed to manipulate the situation by having his relative, Shi Jifang, appointed as the investigator.